vsblanco/Student-Retention-Kit-Chrome-Extension/CHROME_EXTENSION_INTEGRATION.md

   // "Gender"?: string;
   // "Shift"?: string;
   // "ProgramVersion"?: string;
+  // "missingAssignments"?: MissingAssignment[];  // Array of missing assignments (only if Missing Assignments sheet exists)
   // ... and any other custom columns in your sheet
+}

+// Missing Assignment interface - includes all columns from the Missing Assignments sheet
+// When transferred from add-in to extension interface MissingAssignment {
+  [key: string]: any;  // Dynamic properties based on your Missing Assignments sheet columns

+  // The assignment data is matched by Gradebook URL
+  // All columns from the Missing Assignments sheet are included for matching students
+  // HYPERLINK columns are sent as objects with both url and text:
+  // Example:
+  // {
+  //   "Assignment": { url: "https://...", text: "Week 5 Homework" },
+  //   "Submission": { url: "https://...", text: "Missing" },
+  //   "Grade Book": { url: "https://...", text: "Grade Book" },
+  //   "Due Date": "12/15/2025",
+  //   "Score": "0/100"
+  // }
 }
 ```